Lutis Abd Al Karim: Early life and education

-She graduated from Alexandria University, Department of Philosophy, and received a Master's degree in Social Sciences from the University of London, and a Doctorate in Philosophy from the Sorbonne University in Paris.
+She graduated from Alexandria University, Department of Philosophy, and received a master's degree in Social Sciences from the University of London, and a Doctorate in Philosophy from the Sorbonne University in Paris.

 Career

-Moving in most of her life outside Egypt, and she lived in the countries of Asia and Europe for long years and her memories in this country were revealed in memorandums published at close intervals.
-She also wrote a study on the people of Japan and its traditions and taught at the University of Tokyo, she was very accompanied by the world and artists.
+Abd Al Karim spent most of her life outside Egypt, in Asia and Europe.
+She published memoirs at regular intervals describing her experiences.
+She taught at the University of Tokyo and wrote about the people of Japan and its traditions.